CHARANREDDY1326/EDA_Project/README.md

 # EDA_Project
-This a beginner freindly Eexploratory Data Analysis project on Titanic Dataset from KAGGLE.
+This a beginner freindly Exploratory Data Analysis project on Titanic Dataset from KAGGLE.